 Foreign researchers are required to pay a refundable deposit of US $300 at UWA HQ.
 This will be given back on submission of the final report.
 A researcher, whether local or foreign, who fails to submit a report will not be accepted to carry out any other research within UWA's Protected Areas again.

-Please download the tariffs here and check the UWA Research Fees Structure
+Please download the tariffs/fees here and check the UWA Research Fees Structure

 *Changes may be made without prior notice.
 Other services, including accommodation, equipment hire and specimen export, are charged separately